Modules

 Hello Arthur, King of the Britons.
 My purpose is to build an empire.

-Calling use purpose.rsh
+Calling use purpose.rsh ran the

-block inside
+export-env block inside

-which in turn ran
+purpose.rsh which in turn ran

-which in turn ran the
+use greetings.rsh which in turn ran the

-block inside greetings.rsh
+export-env block inside greetings.rsh,

 preserving the environment changes.